cainhill/render-engine/README.md

 ## Installation

 This script is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg.
 The [eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg) image is recommended.

+1. Create directories on the host machine

+    Using your ***standard non-root user***, create the `volumes` directories mentioned in the below `docker-compose.yml` **before** any next steps to ensure they have the correct "1000:1000" permissions for the script to use.

 1. Set up the `docker-compose.yml`